Ives ad targets transgender community, immigrants and women who get abortions

 A controversial new ad by Republican gubernatorial candidate Jeanne Ives targets the transgender community, illegal immigrants and women who get abortions — in a statewide television ad that some are calling “repulsive” and “appalling.”

-The Ives campaign said the ad “represents Governor [Bruce] Rauner’s chosen constituents based on the policy choices he made.”
+The Ives campaign said the ad “represents Gov. [Bruce] Rauner’s chosen constituents based on the policy choices he made.”
 Spokeswoman Kathleen Murphy said the ad will begin airing this weekend throughout the state.

-Ives, a social and fiscal conservative, entered the race last fall while attacking Rauner’s signing of a bill that expanded taxpayer funding of abortions, and for another that limits local cooperation with federal immigration authorities.
+It didn’t take long for both Democrats and Republicans to criticize the new ad put out by Ives, a social and fiscal conservative who entered the race last fall.
+Then, she attacked Rauner’s signing of a bill that expanded taxpayer funding of abortions and for another bill that limits local cooperation with federal immigration authorities.

 The ad marks a sharp public shift to the right in Ives’ campaign.
 Ives had been gaining attention following a debate with Rauner at the Chicago Tribune last week.
 And her sharp critiques of the governor were used in a digital ad by Democratic gubernatorial candidate J.B.
 Pritzker.

+Among several speakers in the ad are people who appear to be a transgender person, a Chicago Teachers Union member and a Women’s March participant.
+The campaign did not respond when asked if those in the ad are actors.

-“Thank you for legislation that lets me use the girls’ bathroom,” says a man in the new ad, dressed in a woman’s red dress.
+“Thank you for legislation that lets me use the girls’ bathroom,” says one person dressed in a red dress; the campaign did not say if it is a man or a transgender woman.
 That targeted a House bill Rauner signed into law which allows transgender citizens to change their gender designation without going through gender reassignment or gender confirmation surgery.

-“Thank you for making all Illinois families pay for my abortions,” says a woman wearing a pink hat worn by women attending the women’s march last year.
+“Thank you for making all Illinois families pay for my abortions,” says a woman wearing a pink hat like those worn by women attending the women’s march last year.

 “Thank you Bruce Rauner for opposing law enforcement and making Illinois a sanctuary state for illegal Illinois immigrant criminals,” says a hoodie-clad white man with a red handkerchief over his mouth.